 \begin{proofsketch} Fix any session identifier $\sid$.
 By construction of Hybrid $\Game_1$, the simulator invokes the UC-proof simulator $\s_{\mathsf{UC}}$ only for UC-context DL proofs that are generated by honest parties in that session (i.e., in honest proof positions).
 Let

 Then $Q_\sid$ contains exactly the tagged statements for which $\s_{\mathsf{UC}}$ produced simulated UC-context proofs in session $\sid$.
+Consider any UC-context DL proof that is verified by an honest party and whose originating party is \emph{currently} corrupted at verification time.
+Two sub-cases arise:

+\emph{Case~1: the party was corrupted at proof-generation time.} Then $\s$ did not invoke $\s_{\mathsf{UC}}$ for that proof position, so the corresponding tagged statement $x\notin Q_\sid$ and thus $x\notin Q$.
+Simulation-extractability applies and $\s$ extracts a valid witness.

+\emph{Case~2: the party was honest at proof-generation time but was corrupted after the proof-bearing message was queued in $\Fchan$ and before delivery.} In this case $\s$ \emph{did} invoke $\s_{\mathsf{UC}}$ for the proof (since the party was honest at generation time), so the statement $x$ is in $Q$.
+However, $\s$ does not need to extract from this proof: it already holds the bookkeeping values $(x_1,x_2,\sigma_{3,1},\sigma_{3,2})$ that it committed during honest simulation, and these remain valid regardless of the party's later corruption status. $\Fchan$ delivers the original message unchanged, so the transcript-defined group elements match the bookkeeping.
+Therefore the simulator uses the bookkeeping path (not extraction) for such proofs, and freshness relative to $Q$ is not required.

-Consider any UC-context DL proof contributed by a corrupted party in session $\sid$ and verified by an honest party.
-Such a proof necessarily comes from a proof position whose generating party is corrupted in that session, and therefore $\s$ did not invoke $\s_{\mathsf{UC}}$ for that position in session $\sid$.
-Hence the corresponding tagged statement $x$ is not in $Q_\sid$, and thus $x\notin Q$.
-Finally, because the tag $\sid$ is part of the statement, statements from different sessions cannot collide; injectivity of $\langle\cdot\rangle$ rules out any other collisions. \end{proofsketch}
+Since the tag $\sid$ is part of the statement, statements from different sessions cannot collide; injectivity of $\langle\cdot\rangle$ rules out any other collisions. \end{proofsketch}